xalt/xalt/docs/source/020_site_configuration.rst

 Using your system gcc/g++
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 You must build XALT with the system gcc/g++.
+Even if you have a new gcc available, you must install XALT with the system gcc/g++.
 If your system g++ is older than 4.8.5 (on Centos 6 for example) then XALT can support that system but it is slightly more complicated.
 Make sure that when you install XALT that the gcc and g++ are the system ones.
 Note that user executables can be built with any other compilers and will accept an XALT built with system gcc/g++

 .. _old_gcc-label: